-For this, get your fur-baby used to the carrier by placing him or her inside it for a couple of hours every day.
+For this, get your fur baby used to the carrier by placing him or her inside it for a couple of hours every day.
 Gradually, increase the time span so that he or she gets used to being confined for a longer duration of time.
-You can even replicate the motion of traveling by keeping the carrier inside the car and traveling around in the city.
+You can even replicate the motion of travelling by keeping the carrier inside the car and travelling around in the city.

 If you are planning to travel by air, then, in that case, it would be helpful if you play some recordings of the airport right when at home.
 This will further help your dog to get acclimatized and desensitized to new noises.
 Play them a couple of times a day in the weeks before you have to fly.
 Also, it will help your little puppy’s panic check.

 Read Shar Pei Dog Breed Info

 You need to pay special attention to your doggie’s safety and security, a tidbit more especially if the two of you are not going to travel together.
 Since you would be apart, a little miscommunication may also lead to you losing your dog for some time.
 This is something that happens in some cases and that is why you should be prepared to handle a situation like it.

 No, we do not mean to scare you but still, it is a good idea to get a microchip fitted (It is recommended to get your dog microchipped even if you don’t have travel plans) just in case.
 If your dog escapes and runs off in a busy airport, it would be of great help to retrieve him or her reliably and quickly.
 Also, if someone finds him or her, your number registered with the microchip will help the person to contact you with ease.